docker/extensions-sdk/README.md

 ### Opening dev tools

 Once an extension is deployed and running, it is possibe to open chrome dev tools from the UI extension part, using konami code.
-CLick on the extension tab, and then hit the key sequence 'up up down down left right left right p d t'.
+Click on the extension tab, and then hit the key sequence 'up up down down left right left right p d t'.
 That should open Dev Tools, and give access to the chrome console, debugger, etc.